whatsmate/whatsmate.github.io/_posts/2022-06-24-send-telegram-image-group-php.md

 2. With the above knowledge, you can now download our [sample code](https://github.com/whatsmate/telegram-demos/archive/master.zip).
 3. Locate the file `php/group-send-telegram-image.php`.  <script src="https://gist.github.com/whatsmate/a2aee01ea3ec68966bfca2bc64e71aac.js"></script>
 4. Study the PHP source code and customize the TODO/FIXME lines.
-5. Visit the PHP page your just created to send the image to your group.
+5. Visit the PHP page you just created to send the image to your group.

 Happy coding :)